m-rizki/share-prompt/README.md

-# Share Prompt
+# Share Prompt (Javascript)

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## First installation note

-√ What is your project named? ... share-prompt
+- What is your project named? ... share-prompt
-√ Would you like to use TypeScript? ...
+- Would you like to use TypeScript? ...
 No
-√ Would you like to use ESLint? ...
+- Would you like to use ESLint? ...
 No
-√ Would you like to use Tailwind CSS? ...
+- Would you like to use Tailwind CSS? ...
 Yes
-√ Would you like to use `src/` directory? ...
+- Would you like to use `src/` directory? ...
 No
-√ Would you like to use App Router? (recommended) ...
-Yes √ Would you like to customize the default import alias? ...
-Yes √ What import alias would you like configured? ... @/* (press enter) Creating a new Next.js app in \share-prompt.
+- Would you like to use App Router? (recommended) ...
+Yes
+- Would you like to customize the default import alias? ...
+Yes
+- What import alias would you like configured? ... @/* (press enter)

+Creating a new Next.js app in \share-prompt.

 ## Getting Started